Experts Arguing That Trump Broke Georgia Law, Which He Cannot Self-Pardon For

 The professor then wondered why Trump, given that the presidential pardon power does not extend to state crimes, would behave the way he did as his term in office winds down: “If I’m the president of the United States and my pardon power is not — does not extend to state acts, I don’t think that in the last few days of my term that I would want to be engaging in activities that even remotely subject me to the possibility of state criminal prosecution.”

-From Andrew Weissmann, former federal prosecutor and member of the Mueller special counsel team:
+Andrew Weissmann, former federal prosecutor and member of the Mueller special counsel team, also chimed in:

 Trump’s statement shows he knows what the law is and he is doing precisely what it forbids: seeking to cause submission of false election results – and threatening folks to do that, to boot.
 Federal and state crimes. https://t.co/jKoh7xAdiV